theresaabl/pp-seminars/README.md

     It would be interesting to include an interactive calendar in the upcoming talks page to display all past and upcoming seminars and export calender entries to personal calendars.

-- **Archive**
+- **Archive page**

-    In the initial wireframes I included an Archive page (see below) and then decided in the planning stages that this was beyond the scope of this project.
-Therefore, it would be very desirable to implement an Archive page as a future feature.
+    In the initial wireframes I included an archive page (see below) and then decided in the planning stages that this was beyond the scope of this project.
+Therefore, it would be very desirable to implement an archive page as a future feature.
 This page would contain details, such as dates, titles, speakers etc. of past seminars.
 Most notably it would include videos of all past talks.

     ![screenshot](documentation/wireframes/wireframe-archive.png)